 Presbyterian missionaries Eli and Sarah L. Smith came to Lebanon in 1835.
 Noticing the prevalent illiteracy among girls in Beirut, Sarah decided to offer classes to the local population.
 With a handful of students, she started what soon became known as the American School of Girls.

 After a sectarian conflict in 1860, ASG was renamed Beirut Female Seminary.
-It went through some difficult transformations—including occasionally shutting down—before reverting to its original name in 1868, and becoming a popular school for women which included secondary education.
-Over the decades it became known as the best female boarding school in the region as more and more students attended.
+It went through several changes—including a few interruptions—before reverting to its original name in 1868, and becoming a popular school for women which included secondary education.
+Over the decades it became known as the best female boarding school in the region as it drew more and more students from various locations.

 In the early 20th century post-secondary women’s education began to take hold.
 In 1921 the American University of Beirut (AUB) began accepting women into its schools of medicine, dentistry and pharmacy.
 In 1924, ASG started a two-year junior college curriculum that was mandatory at the time for young women wishing to pursue bachelor’s degrees at AUB.

 In 1927, this program became known as the American Junior College for Women (AJCW) and was transferred to Ras Beirut.
 Six years later it moved to what is now LAU’s Beirut campus.

 In 1948–49 the AJCW program was expanded under the name Beirut College for Women (BCW).
 In 1950, it was granted a provisional charter by the Board of Regents of the University of the State of New York and it was authorized to bestow four-year Bachelor of Arts degrees and two-year associate degrees.
 In 1955 the Board of Regents granted BCW an absolute charter with all its rights and privileges, including the authority to also hand out Bachelor of Science degrees.

 As a recognized liberal arts college, it served the educational, social and economic needs of the Middle East, attracting women from across the region.